onefastsnail/hello-wordpress-docker-circleci/README.md

 An experiment with a [Wordpress](https://wordpress.org) project running in [Docker](https://www.docker.com/) integrated with [Circle CI](https://circleci.com) from development to production.

-## Goals

-* To share indentical environments between development and production
-* All the build tools bundled with the project
-* Implement JS/CSS linting to help increase code quality and reduce bugs
-* Implement end to end testing to ensure functionality works as intended
-* Implement PHP unit testing
-* To be able to deploy from simply pushing work to the git repository.
-* Use a docker registry to hold application code, so project deployment and rebuilds are easy and require no local project to be built.
-* To use branches/tags for staging and production versions of the application
-* To get CI build time as fast as possible by caching steps, building my own image with the tools required
-* To utilize some logging services for PHP, Nginx
-* Use either docker compose, simple bash commands, maybe Ansible to run the relevant Docker commands on production
-* Fetch Wordpress, plugins and other PHP libs via Composer
-* Use Gulp/Webpack for build tools to create a clean build everytime

 ## Development flow

 1. Do your code changes